AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/create-and-manage-groups/create-a-group.md

 1. Click **Create Group**.

-## Create a top-level group by copying an existing group or subgroup
+## Create a top-level group by copying an existing group or subgroup {#create-a-top-level-group-by-copying-an-existing-group-or-subgroup}

 As a Workfront administrator, you can create a new top-level group by copying an existing group or subgroup.